keithalewis/um/01-intro.md

 \newcommand\st{\mid}
 \newcommand{\Var}{\operatorname{Var}}

-Participants in financial markets trade instruments such as stocks, bonds, futures, currencies, and commodities.
+Participants (_entities_) in financial markets hold _amounts_ of _securities_.
+_Securities_ are tangible assets such as stocks, bonds, currencies, and commodities.
+Introduce derivatives later.]
+Securities _trade_ in specified amounts: shares, notional, denominations, and physical quantities, respectively.
-Buyers decide when and how much of each instrument to exchange with sellers based on the price offered, among other considerations.
+_Buyers_ decide when and how much of each security to trade based on the price offered by _sellers_, among other considerations.
-Trades occur over-the-counter or on exchanges.
+Trades occur _over-the-counter_ or on _exchanges_.

-Over-the-counter refers to trades involving only two participants, the _buyer_ and the _seller_.
-The credit quality of the participants is a factor that must be considered.
+Over-the-counter refers to trades between a buyer and a seller.

-Exchanges have liquidity providers who _make a market_ for instruments.
-They quote prices for instruments to customers at which they can buy or sell given amounts.
+Exchanges have liquidity providers who _make a market_ for securities.
+They quote _prices_ to customers at which they can buy or sell given _amounts_.
-Exchanges typically do not hold instruments; they facilitate transactions between buyers and sellers extract a fraction of the amounts exchanged.
+Exchanges often do not hold instruments; they intermediate between buyers and sellers and extract a fraction of the amounts exchanged for the service they provide.

-Brokers/Dealers also facilitate transactions between market participants.
+_Brokers-Dealers_ also facilitate transactions between market participants.
-They often hold inventories of instruments that are subject to market price movements.
+They hold inventories of securities that are subject to market price movements so they are subject to more risk than exchanges.
+[No exchange has every gone bankrupt.
+Global Crossing?]

-Holding an amount of an instrument entitles the owner to all cash flows associated with the instrument: dividends, coupons, margin adjustments, and storage costs for stocks, bonds, futures, and commodities respectively.
+Holding an amount of an instrument entitles the owner to all _cash flows_ associated with the instrument: dividends, coupons, margin adjustments, and storage costs for stocks, bonds, futures, and commodities respectively.
 Currencies do not have cash flows.
-Cash flows are proportional to the amount of an instrument held.
+Cash flows are proportional to the amount of a security held and are determined by the issuer of the instrument.

-Holdings are exchanged by trades between a buyer and a seller and accumulate to a position in instruments for the legal entities involved.
+Holdings are exchanged by _trades_ between a buyer and a seller and accumulate to a position in instruments for the legal entities involved.
-A legal entity is an individual or corporation

 A _derivative_ is a contract between a buyer and a seller for the exchange of future cash flows.
+As with any contract, they are subject to the laws and regulations of the governing country.
+Derivatives have been used throught human history to enable humans to benefit from what Adam Smith called 'division of labor.'
+If Korg was good at catching bears but Grok was better at making arrows they could make a benefical exchange.
+The introduction of _currency_ streamlined such trades.
+Derivatives involve promises of future exchanges.
+If Korg gives Grok a bear skin today for a quiver of arrows at the next full moon can he trust Grok to deliver?
+_Risk Management_ was a concern even before the first derivative transaction.

 ## Instrument

+An _instrument_ is either a security or a derivative.

 Security - tangible asset.